Viola pomposa

 The viola pomposa (also known as the violino pomposo) is a five-stringed Viola developed around 1725.
 There are no exact dimensions applicable to all instruments used under this name, although in general the pomposa is slightly wider than a standard viola (hence the Italian adjective "pomposa").
-It uses four viola strings, tuned conventionally (C-G-D-A), with the addition of a high E string (usually a violin string), giving it a greater range than the orchestral viola; the trade-off comes in a sound which is slightly more resonant than a violin.
+It uses five strings, the bottom four tuned conventionally of a standard viola (C3-G3-D4-A4), with the addition of a high violin E string (E5), giving it a greater range than the orchestral viola; the trade-off comes in a sound which is less resonant than a viola, though still slightly more resonant than a violin.
 The viola pomposa is played on the arm and has a range from C3 to A6 (or even higher) with fingered notes.
 Using harmonics, the range can be extended to C8 depending on the quality of the strings.